Pseudo-Marginal Hamiltonian Monte Carlo: Numerical Illustrations

 Figure~\ref{fig:res:sinc2:scatter} shows scatter plots from $\thsnd{40}$ iterations (after a burn-in of $\thsnd{10}$) for the parameters $(\sigma, \lambda)$ for standard \hmc, \pmhmc ($N=16$), and pseudo-marginal slice sampling ($N=128$, smaller values gave very poor mixing).
 Results for the remaining methods/settings, including the pseudo-marginal MH method and the Particle Gibbs sampler which both performed very poorly, are given in the \suppmat.
+For the pseudo-marginal slice sampling we ran a SS+MH algorithm, where we use a random walk for the $\theta$ variables and elliptical slice sampling for the $\uvar$ variables. \fl{Add details on how PMSS is implemented} \ja{added}

 It is clear that \hmc fails to explore the distribution due to the raggedness of the joint posterior. \pmhmc effectively marginalizes out the multimodal latent variables and effectively samples the marginal posterior which, albeit still bimodal, is much smoother than the joint posterior.
 Pseudo-marginal slice sampling also does well in this example and we found the two methods to be comparable in performance when normalized by computational cost.\footnote{We do not report effective sample size estimates, as we found these to be very noisy and misleading for this multimodal distribution.
 Indeed, the ``best'' effective sample size when normalized by computational cost was obtained for the Particle Gibbs sampler which, by visual inspection, completely failed to converge to the correct posterior.}